Lambeth Fringe Festival Logo

 Director: Lauryn Sherwood

-Theo Ambrosini (Actor, Designer), Isabelle Dickey (Actor, Set Design), Ellie Duenow (Deputy stage manager), Natalie Haven (Actor, Props), Liz Kent (Intimacy director), Sarah Knoepfli (Actor, Producer), Christina Martino (Stage manager), Jillian Osborne (Actor, Producer, Sound Design), Charlotte Ritter (Actor, Writer, Producer), Lauryn Sherwood (Director), Caro Vinden (Actor, Lighting Design), Sara Brodie (Directorial and dramaturgical advisor)
+Theo Ambrosini (Actor, Designer), Isabelle Dickey (Actor, Set Design), Ellie Duenow (Actor), Natalie Haven (Actor, Props), Liz Kent (Actor, Intimacy director), Jillian Osborne (Actor, Producer, Sound Design), Charlotte Ritter (Actor, Writer, Producer), Lauryn Sherwood (Actor), Caro Vinden (Actor, Lighting Design), Sara Brodie (Directorial and dramaturgical advisor)

 Running Time: 75mins